Ariannatopbjerg/Pewlett-Hackard-Analysis/README.md

 ![](https://github.com/Ariannatopbjerg/Pewlett-Hackard-Analysis/blob/main/Data/mentorship_title_count.PNG)

 There are 1549 employees who are eligible for the mentorship role.
+This is a low amount of mentors considering the amount of eligible retirees.
+Unfortunatley, the company will face a great deficit once employees start to retire.
+I recommend the company start planning now who will be mentors for the next generation of employees, as well as start a hiring process.